Robertson County, TN

 Web Stings

-Robertson County is in north-central Tennessee, north of Nashville.
-Springfield is the county seat for Robertson County, and has approximately 15,000 residents, and other substantial municipalities in the county include Millersville (a town of about 7,000, with some portion in Sumner County).
+Robertson County is a county of about 74,000 residents in north-central Tennessee, north of Nashville.
+Springfield is the county seat, and another substantial municipality in the county is Millersville.
 Prostitution and sex trafficking activity have been well-documented in the city of Springfield and surrounding communities, and in unincorporated areas of Robertson county.
 In 2011, a study of human trafficking in Tennessee identified Robertson County as a relatively rural area where this problem is present.
-Commercial sex and the problems and ancillary crimes it generates (including human trafficking) result in complaints to law enforcement agencies from residents and businesses.
+Prostitution and the problems and ancillary crimes it generates (including sex trafficking) result in complaints to law enforcement agencies from residents and businesses.
 For example, in 2009 a federal investigation uncovered a child sex trafficking operation based in Nashville, with ties to Robertson County.
-The investigation began after an anonymous tip to police alleged that students from a high school in Robertson County were being hired as prostitutes.
-The joint investigation by the Metro Nashville Police Department and the FBI led to the arrest of at least five human trafficking conspirators, and agents found a 16-year-old girl at a Murfreesboro hotel who said she had been exploited by them for commercial sex.
-The girl said she had been with more than 20 “clients” during the summer.
-Documents showed there were at least four underage girls who allegedly also worked as prostitutes (i.e., child trafficking victims) over the prior five years.
+The investigation began after an anonymous tip to police alleged that students from a high school in Robertson County were being exploited in prostitution.
+The joint investigation by the Metro Nashville Police Department and the FBI led to the arrest of at least five human trafficking conspirators, and agents found a 16-year-old girl at a Murfreesboro hotel who said she had been used by them for commercial sexual exploitation.
+The girl said she had been with more than 20 sex buyers during the summer.
+Documents showed there were at least four underage girls who were allegedly exploited (i.e., child sex trafficking victims) over the prior five years.
 Two men were indicted for transporting the teen victims across state lines to Kentucky.
 Another man would take calls and set up meetings between the buyers and the victims.

 Key Partners